 What Should I Do During a Flare-up?

-Sometimes flare-ups seem to blindside the progress you have been making.
-They come out of no where with a staggering punch.
+Sometimes flare-ups seem to blindside the progress you have been making, and they come out of nowhere with a staggering punch.
 There may be times that you can’t pinpoint the reason for a flare-up, making them difficult to prevent.
-Then there is the cold and flu season, affecting the healthy and the weak alike.
-When a flare-up happens what should you do?
+Then there is the cold and flu season, affecting the healthy and the weak.
+When a flare-up happens, what should you do?

-I understand that placing a call to your pulmonologist and waiting for a response back, only to find out that you need to go into the office, can be annoying.
-However, allowing your doctor to evaluate your flare-up is important to your recovery.
+I understand that placing a call to your pulmonologist and waiting for a response, only to find out that you need to go into the office, can be annoying.
+However, allowing your doctor to evaluate your flare-up is essential to your recovery.

 Slow down and rest

 Some people with COPD will try to continue doing all of the things that they have always done, even during an exacerbation.
 It is hard to slow down, especially when there are feelings that you may never be able to do as much again if you do slow down.